giantswarm/flux-app/README.md

 To change the encrypted file, one must have all public keys in their keychain.
 Then its possible to use `sops filename` to change the contents of the file.

+### Hints

+It's possible to use a 'common' gpg key which is only used for decryption on the cluster.
+Just add the key id to the `.sops.yaml` file and update the keys used as described in the section above.
+Now only the private key of the 'common' key needs to be present on the cluster.

 ## Update from upstream

 Updating from upstream requires `kustomize`.